Ropho/HASH_TABLE/README.md

   > 3. filling the table with the char pointer array

 ### STRESS TEST
-  >   > 4. finding the position of all the words from the text in Hamlet TWICE
+  >   > 4. finding the position of all the words from the text in Hamlet **FIVE TIMES**

   > 5. clearing the table

 1. Return 1
+  1. Number of lists
+    > 255, used only 1
+  2. Number of elements in list
-  >
+    > unlimited